Practice overview

 Although James thrives being on his feet, he recognises the importance of early and clear advice and guidance in the search for a satisfactory outcome that does not demand the time and expense of a full trial.
 James is a keen advocate of pragmatism and teamwork in complex litigation.

-James is also instructed to advise on commercial transactions, including in particular share purchase agreements, with those instructs emanating from corporate departments as well as litigation departments of substantial law firms.
+James is also instructed to advise on commercial transactions, including in particular share purchase agreements, with those instructions emanating from corporate departments as well as litigation departments of substantial law firms.
 His considerable experience of where contractual arrangements have gone wrong leave him well placed to assist in their drafting.

 Recent experience: